 A manifest is a multi-page shipping paper that must accompany off-site shipments of hazardous waste.
 A manifest tracks hazardous waste movement from your site to the proper destination — often referred to as “cradle” (the point of waste generation) to “grave” (the final destination).
 Your receipt of the final (facility-signed) page of the manifest assures that the waste you shipped arrived at its intended destination.
 You, the waste generator, are responsible for the consequences of any mismanagement of your waste.
 So it is in your best interest to carefully choose the waste destination facility and to actively track your manifests until the waste reaches its destination.

 EPA’s Uniform Hazardous Waste Manifest.
 Beginning September 5, 2006, all generators of hazardous waste must use the Environmental Protection Agency’s (EPA) Uniform Hazardous Waste Manifest (EPA form 8700-22).
 The manifest forms are only available from companies registered with EPA.
-A list of these approved companies is available on the EPA Web site.

 For more information about manifests, contact your metropolitan county hazardous waste office or the MPCA office closest to your county.